My husband, Greg, and I arrived at Nsolo Bush Camp in South Luangwa National Park, Zambia on June 19, 2018, just in time for lunch.

 A lioness got curious about their vehicle and approached it.
 John told the guests not to move, just to be still.
 John was in the driver’s seat and so he was the lowest to the ground.
 The lioness stuck her head in the vehicle and started smelling John’s feet!
 He said he could feel her hot breath on his ankles…

-the next thing he knew, the lioness started licking his shoes!
+The next thing he knew, the lioness started licking his shoes!

 They must not have tasted very good as she soon stopped and walked away.
 John turned around to look at the guests in the back seats and they were all on the floor.
 He asked them why they were down there.
 Their reply?